wandb/sambanova-webinar/README.md

 ### Example queries

-Example queries for sales lead information are listed below.
+Example queries for sales leads information are listed below.

 - "Find AI startups in Silicon Valley with Series B funding"
 - "Which healthcare companies in Boston are working on drug discovery?"